ngs-docs/angus/snakemake_for_qc.md

-# Using snakemake to automate an RNA-seq workflow
+# Adding onto our snakemake workflow

 In our previous lesson, we use snakemake to automate the first two rules of our quality control/quality analysis.
 Given the things you learned during that